 The Ritz Carlton in Charlotte, North Carolina

 In addition to upholding traditional standards of excellence, the Ritz Carlton has a number of green features, including a vegetated green roof that helps cut down on the hotel’s air conditioning costs and provides the in-house restaurant with fresh, organic produce.
 In addition, the roof is also home to two beehives which house tens of thousands of bees.
-Don’t worry, though; there is no need to call in a bug expert, like an El Paso pest control company.
+Don’t worry, though; there is no need to call in a bug expert.
 The hotel collects all the honey and uses it for a number of different purposes.
 Ritz Carlton staff are all outfitted in uniforms derived from recycled plastic and there are even Trek bicycles and bicycle valets available for those staying at the hotel.

 You don’t have to sacrifice your green ideals simply because you are going on vacation.
 By staying at any one of the many green hotels around the world, you are doing your part to reduce your carbon footprint.